aws-samples/amazon-connect-scim-user-management/README.md

 ### AzureAD Group Provisioning

 The SCIM application built on the AWS account, looks for the specific user attribute to determine the Security Profile to be associated with the User at the time of Provisioning.
-The Lambda code looks for **Department** attibute in payload.The User in the Azure AD should have **Department** attribute with the value mapping to the Security profile name present in the Connect instance e.g., Agent, Admin, CallCenterManager etc. In order for user to be provisioned in connect instance at SCALE, we will leverage :link[Azure Dynamic AD groups]{href="https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/groups-create-rule"}.
+The Lambda code looks for **Department** attibute in payload.The User in the Azure AD should have **Department** attribute with the value mapping to the Security profile name present in the Connect instance e.g., Agent, Admin, CallCenterManager etc. In order for user to be provisioned in connect instance at SCALE, we will leverage [Azure Dynamic AD groups](https://learn.microsoft.com/en-us/azure/active-directory/enterprise-users/groups-create-rule).

 1. Select **Groups** from the Azure AD portal and select **New Group**
 2. Enter the Group name e.g. Connect-Admin and enter meaningful description.